What Causes A Receding Hair Line in Men

 Whatever the cause of your receding hairline, you can take actions to prevent or slow its progress.

-First, to prevent hair loss and keep hair healthy
+First, to prevent hair loss and keep hair healthy:

 • Shampoo and moisturize your hair regularly.